mvaganov/self/RESUME.md

 * Client side QA developer, primarily tasked with porting and bug fixing
 * Identified as a 'BREW expert' by technical management, 6 months after learning BREW
 * A responsible part of shipping 5 "For Prizes" mobile titles, and 30+ SKUs of each <!--- #ifndef redux -->
-* Prototyped a functional BREW UI engine.
+* Prototyped a functional BREW UI engine

 Porting Experience With The Following Phones (not all phones listed):
 * BREW - Audiovox (CDM 8910, CDM 8940, CDM 8600, CDM 8900), Kyocera (KX1, KX2, KX444, SE47), LG (VX4400, VX4500, VX4600, VX4700, VX6000, VX6100, VX7000, VX8000, VX8100, VX8500, VX10000), Motorola (V65, V260, V265, T720, C343, V710, V262, E815, V3, K1), Samsung (N330, A610, A790, A650, U740).